SIGLEC8: Ligand binding

 Potential glycan ligands for Siglec-8 have been screened by glycan array.
 The glycan NeuAcα2–3(6-O-sulfo)Galβ1–4[Fucα1–3]GlcNAc, also known as 6′-sulfo-sialyl Lewis X, binds with high affinity to both Siglec-8 and to a mouse siglec, Siglec-F, which appears to have acquired a similar but not identical function and pattern of expression to human Siglec-8 through convergent evolution (the two siglecs are not orthologous).
 Rescreening on a more expanded glycan array reconfirmed this finding, but also identified a second closely related ligand in which the fucose is absent (NeuAcα2–3(6-O-sulfo)Galβ1–4GlcNAc, or 6′-sulfated sialyl N-acetyl-D-lactosamine.
 These interactions are quite specific; no binding could be detected between these siglecs and unsulfated sialyl Lewis X or sialyl Lewis X sulfated at carbon 6 of GlcNAc (6-sulfo-sialyl Lewis X) rather than carbon 6 of galactose as in 6′-sulfo-sialyl Lewis X. Similarly, no other siglecs bind effectively to these Siglec-8 ligands, as demonstrated by selective binding to eosinophils in human blood of a polymer decorated with 6′-sulfo-sialyl Lewis X. The natural ligand or ligands for Siglec-8 have not yet been positively identified, but ongoing studies have determined that there are sialidase-sensitive glycoprotein ligands for Siglec-F in mouse airways that require the activity of the α2,3 sialyltransferase 3 (ST3Gal-III) enzyme for their generation.

 There is also evidence that Siglec-8 on eosinophils interacts with sialylated cis ligands.
 Treatment of human eosinophils with sialidase increases the extent to which a high-avidity glycan ligand (1-MDa polyacrylamide ribbon decorated with 6′-O-sulfo-3′-sialyl-LacNAc) binds to these cells by about 50%.
+Indeed, removal of α2,3-linked sialic acid from the cell surface not only enables Siglec-8 to bind ligand in trans to a greater extent (i.e., unmasks Siglec-8) but also impacts Siglec-8 function upon antibody engagement, which itself is not impeded by Siglec-8 interactions with cis ligands.

-The precise identity of the glycan ligand to which Siglec-8 binds in cis has not been determined.
+The precise identities of the glycan ligands to which Siglec-8 binds in cis or the carrier molecules bearing them have not been determined.